https://stantonlawllc.com/wp-content/uploads/2025/09/tyler-henderson-2025.jpg

 Recognizing that no two problems call for the same approach, Tyler works closely with his clients to develop strategies and find unique fee structures to fit the client’s goals and circumstances.
 He credits his professional success to scores of current and former clients who embraced his open-minded and common-sense approach to the practice of law.

 Outside of work, Tyler is a proud and deeply involved father, husband, and member of his community.
-He’s an active participant in his church and a supporter of the Georgia Conservancy.
-Tyler is also a mediocre golfer and, prior to the arrival of his energetic three-year-old, enjoyed attending concerts and skiing trips—activities he hopes to return to soon.
+He’s an active participant in the Georgia Trial Lawyers Association, his church, and a supporter of the Georgia Conservancy.
+Tyler is also a mediocre golfer and, prior to the arrival of his energetic four-year-old, enjoyed attending concerts and ski trips—activities he hopes to return to soon.